-The word system design got pretty popular with software engineers ever since the big guns like Facebook, Google, Palantir added an essential system design round in their interview process.
+The word system design got pretty popular with software engineers ever since the FAANG and the FAANG-tier companies added an essential system design round in their interview process.
 I mean that’s how I came across the term.

 Would you hire an architect or would you design it yourself?
 Of course, design it yourself.
-And to design a scalable system wouldn’t the knowledge of web application/software architecture, picking the right technology for your use case come in handy?
+And to design a scalable system wouldn’t the knowledge of web/software architecture come in handy?

-Having the knowledge of large-scale system design, in other words, the knowledge of web architecture, software architecture, distributed systems, gives you an edge as a software developer.
+Having the knowledge of large-scale system design, in other words, the knowledge of web architecture, software architecture, cloud/distributed systems, gives you an edge as a software developer.

-In your job when implementing new features or when designing a new module from the bare bones or when trying to scale the platform to deal with the traffic influx, you can make better decisions by applying your system design knowledge & really stand out amongst your peers.
+In your job when implementing new features, when designing a new module from the bare bones or when trying to scale the platform to deal with the traffic influx, you can make better decisions by applying your system design knowledge and stand out amongst your peers.

-Let me walk you through the process of how software is typically developed from the bare bones & why application design knowledge is super important to the developers.
+Let me walk you through the process of how software is typically developed from the bare bones and why application design knowledge is super important to developers.

-The architecture is the base of an application & has to be carefully thought, to avoid any major design changes & code refactoring at a later point in time.
+The architecture is the base of an application and has to be carefully thought out to avoid any major design changes and code refactoring at a later point in time.

-Speaking with experience, you don’t want to delve into re-designing stuff.
+Speaking from experience, you don’t want to delve into re-designing stuff.
 It eats up your time like a black hole.
 It has the potential to push your shipping date further down the calendar by months, if not longer.
-And I won’t even bring up the wastage of engineering & financial resources which is caused due to this.
+And I won’t even bring up the waste of engineering and financial resources that is caused due to this.

 A look at the architecture of our app should bring a smile to everyone’s face.

-Though software development is an iterative and evolutionary process, we don’t always get things perfect at the first go.
+Though software development is an iterative and evolutionary process, we don’t always get things perfect on the first go.
 Still, this can’t be an excuse for not doing our homework.

-In the industry, architects, developers and product owners spend a lot of time studying & discussing business requirements.
-In software engineering jargon, this is known as the Requirement Gathering & Analysis.
+In the industry, architects, developers and product owners spend a lot of time studying and discussing business requirements.
+In software engineering jargon, this is known as Requirement Gathering and Analysis.

-Once we are done with the business requirements, we sit down & brainstorm the use cases which we have to implement.
-This involves figuring out the corner cases as early as possible & fitting the Lego blocks together.
+Once we are done with the business requirements, we sit down and brainstorm the use cases which we have to implement.
+This involves figuring out the corner cases as early as possible while fitting the Lego blocks together.

 If you’re a fan of documentation, you might also want to write a high-level design document.

-Now, we have an understanding of the business requirements, use cases, corner cases and all.
-It’s time to start the research on picking the right technology stack to implement the use cases.
+Now, once we have an understanding of the business requirements, use cases, corner cases and everything, it’s time to start the research on picking the right technology stack to implement the use cases.

 After we pick the fitting tech stack, we start writing a POC (Proof of Concept)